dwyerdevices/projects/readme.md

 # Transfer to sdcard

- - hilts for Hei's dagger
+ - manticore
- - goblins
+ - howl's castle

 # To Print from card